chienlax/brats_challenge/README.md

 ```

 Key features: dataset/case dropdowns, modality-aware axis slider, segmentation toggles, orthogonal previews, and one-click PNG export of the active slice.
+Use the display quality toggle to switch to a 2× upscale when you need sharper views or exports.
+Flip the view mode to “All modalities” to inspect T1c/T1n/T2w/T2f slices side-by-side while keeping overlays intact.

 ## Interactive notebook